gabrielgarcia14/titanic_mlops/README.md

-# RecSys Challenge
+# Titanic MLOps

 ## Overview
-RecSys Challenge is a machine learning project aimed at providing solutions for the Titanic survival prediction problem.
+Titanic MLOps is a machine learning project aimed at providing solutions for the Titanic survival prediction problem.
 The project leverages modern software engineering practices and includes a command-line interface (CLI) for easy interaction, alongside a robust development environment managed with Poetry.

 ## Getting Started